IU Economic Outlook panelist: 'Northwest Indiana is back in business'

 That's the message Indiana University Northwest professor Surekha Rao delivered Friday at Indiana University's 2022 Business Outlook panel in Schererville.

-Rao and other professors from across the state gave an economic forecast for a business crowd at the annual luncheon sponsored by the Lake County Economic Alliance.
+Rao and other professors from across the state gave an economic forecast for a business crowd at the annual luncheon sponsored by the Lake County Advancement Committee.

 "I want to bring some more optimism," she said.
 "The headline of my story is that Northwest Indiana is getting its mojo back."